It can get loud out on the water with party music, revved boat engines and boisterous voices.

 Can a municipality do anything about it when such noise reaches levels intolerable to residents?

-The nonbinding opinion raised the issue of local municipality rights versus state rights in regulating vessel noise on the Intracoastal Waterway in Florida.
+The nonbinding opinion raised the issue of local municipality rights versus state rights in regulating vessel noise on the Florida Intracoastal Waterway.

-Maggie Mooney-Portale, Longboat Key town attorney, said Bondi’s ruling was overly broad, noting the Gulf Intracoastal Waterway includes municipalities from Anclote Key near Tarpon Springs south to Fort Myers in five counties and dozens of towns and cities.
+Maggie D. Mooney-Portale, Longboat Key town attorney, said Bondi’s ruling was overbroad, noting the Gulf Intracoastal Waterway includes municipalities from Anclote Key near Tarpon Springs south to Fort Myers in five counties and dozens of towns and cities.

-“Courts have repeatedly held regulations of nuisance sound as an inherent authority of local governments under the police power,” Mooney-Portale said in a presentation Sept.
-30 disagreeing with Bondi’s stance.
+“Courts have repeatedly held regulations of nuisance sound as an inherent authority of local governments under the police power.
+Residents complain that noise emanating from the waterway can get out of control.”

 Longboat Key officials had asked for an advisory opinion from Bondi’s office on whether the town could regulate nonmotorized sounds from vessels in the Intracoastal Waterway.
-Loud music from boats around Jewfish Key was a major motivation for the request, said Mooney-Portale.
+Blasting music around Jewfish Key was a key motivation for the request, according to Mooney-Portale.

 Bondi’s informal opinion issued Aug.
 2 was diametrically opposed to Mooney-Portale’s stance: “Local governments have no authority to enact, continue in effect or enforce ‘any ordinance or local regulation’ that regulates any vessel on the Florida Intracoastal Waterway.”